-When tunneling a dirt filled porch (or other dirt-filled structure), the bottom of the tunnel must be at least 12 inches below the sill or other wood parts of the building.
-Apply chemical at ® and ©.
+When tunneling a dirt filled porch (or other dirt-filled structure) the bottom of the tunnel must be at least 12 inches below the sill or other wood parts of the building.
+Apply chemical at 1 and 2.

-16. Stucco.
+16. Stucco:

-- (a) Wood supports for stucco must be at least 6 inches above outside ground level, or 4 inches above the level of ground under an adjacent slab. - (b) Where stucco extends to or below grade, chemical should be applied as per label directions in trenches dug below and under the edge of the stucco, so as to assure saturation of ground beneath.
-This is in addition to ground treatment under building (see 17). - (c) Where ground slabs prevent the trenching required under (b), the ground may be treated by injecting chemical into the void between stucco and inner walls.
+- (a) Wood supports for stucco must be at least 6 inches above outside ground level, or 4 inches above the level of ground under an adjacent slab. - (b) Where stucco extends to or below grade, the soil must be treated with approved chemicals according to the label directions.
+This is in addition to ground treatment under building (see 17).

-17. Ground Treatment Under the Building.
+17. Ground Treatment Under the Building:

-Chemical must be applied according to label direction entirely around inside of foundation wall, and around all pipes, chimneys, and piers.
+The inside of foundation wall and around all pipes, chimneys, and piers must be treated with approved chemical according to the label directions.

-18. Ground Treatment Outside Buildings.
+18. Ground Treatment Outside Buildings: